Cloudy Kitchen

 6. Bake the rolls for 30 to 35 minutes, or until the bread is cooked through and the top is golden. (internal temp 200˚f) Tent with foil after 20 minutes if the buns seem to be browning too quickly.
 Check for doneness after 30 minutes.

 7. Remove from the oven and let stand for 10 minutes.
-While they are cooling, mix the sifted powdered sugar, vanilla, and 3 Tbsp of the milk in a medium bowl, adding extra milk a teaspoon at a time until you reach your desired consistency.
+While they are cooling, mix the sifted powdered sugar, vanilla, and 3 tablespoon of the milk in a medium bowl, adding extra milk a teaspoon at a time until you reach your desired consistency.
 Spread over the buns using an offset spatula while they are still warm.

 8. Serve warm or at room temperature.
 Leftovers are best eaten the day of, or the day after baking.